Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 (For the record, my oldest is in fourth grade, and I’m willing to testify that some of those spelling words are harder than you would think…)

-If you’re not committed enough to close out the sentences in your dating profile or Tinder text with periods, are you really committed enough to have an adult relationship?
+After all, if you’re not committed enough to close out the sentences in your dating profile or Tinder text with periods, are you really committed enough to have an adult relationship?
+You don’t have to write like Shakespeare, but if you’re trying to impress, brush up on basic grammar before you start swiping right.

 2. Your Youthful Looks